Kannan Moudgalya: Research career and spoken tutorials

 Kannan M. Moudgalya is a professor of chemical engineering, systems and control, and educational technology at IIT Bombay.
 He was a visiting professor at the University of Alberta.

 He has held the posts of associate dean (R&D), head of Application Software Cell and head of the Centre for Distance Engineering Education Programme, at IIT Bombay.
 He is a member of the Standing Committee of the National Mission on Education through ICT, MHRD, Government of India.
 He is a life member of International Society for Technology in Education and Computer Society of India, and a member of IEEE.

 He has also written two textbooks: (1) Digital Control, pub-lished by John Wiley & Sons, Chichester and (2) Optimization: theory and practice, jointly with Prof. Mohan C. Joshi, published by Narosa, New Delhi.
 He has published a large number of papers in refereed international journals and conferences in the areas of mathematical modelling, control and simulation.

-He is notoriously known for his rigorous instructorship in the Design Project course at the Indian Institute of Technology, Bombay, which has inspired many startups.

-He recently retired from IIT Bombay which leaves a void in the IITB and FOSSEE community.
-More recently, he has taken an initiative in teaching convicts in prison using Spoken Tutorials.
+He retired from IIT Bombay in 2023, after 35 years of service.